Indiabulls Housing, HDFC ink pact for co-lending | Business

 IBH will originate retail home loans as per jointly drawn up credit policy and retain 20 per cent of the loan in its books, and 80 per cent will be on HDFC books, Indiabulls Housing said in a regulatory filing on Wednesday.

+Indiabulls Housing will originate and process retail home loans as per jointly formulated credit parameters and eligibility criteria, HDFC Ltd said in another filing.

+The loans will be offered at a 7-8 per cent prime lending rate.

-IBH will service the loan account throughout the life cycle of the loan, it said.
+IBH will service the loan account throughout the life cycle of the loan.

 The co-lending partnership with HDFC Ltd will act as a cornerstone to IBH's new balance-sheet light growth business model, Indiabulls Housing said.